-We left Jungle Junction around 6:30 in order to avoid Nairobi’s rush hour, but the traffic on Mombasa road was quite dense even at that early hour.
+We left Jungle Junction at around 6:30, in order to avoid Nairobi’s rush hour.
+But the traffic on Mombasa road was quite dense even at that early hour.
 Luckily, we could turn off the Mombasa road after around 30 kilometers, at Athi River.
-The road A104 toward Namanga was excellent with almost no traffic.
-We topped up our fuel tanks in Namanga an then turn left into a gravel road C103 to the east toward Amboseli national park.
-That road used to be seriously bad and very slow going in not so distant past, but now it is very good gravel.
-It has also been graded very recently and despite me being prepared for a painfully slow drive, it turned out to be one of the best gravel roads we have done in the entire trip.
-We have reached Meshanani gate on the northern border of Amboseli NP at around 11:30, payed our entrance fees and began a leisure drive through the park toward Kimana gate on the eastern side.
+The road A104 toward Namanga was excellent, with almost no traffic.
+We topped up our fuel tanks in Namanga, and then turn left into a gravel road C103 to the east, toward Amboseli national park.
+That road used to be seriously bad and very slow going in not so distant past, but now it is a very good gravel.
+It has also been graded very recently, and despite me being prepared for a painfully slow drive, it turned out to be one of the best gravel roads we have done in the entire trip.
+We have reached Meshanani gate on the northern border of Amboseli NP at around 11:30, paid our entrance fees and began a leisure drive through the park toward Kimana gate on the eastern side.

 As soon as we entered the park, the road became terribly corrugated.
-After the initial dry and and arid section, as we approached more swampy areas, the surroundings became unbelievably green and lush.
-Amboseli really offer feast for eyes during non-dry season.
+After the initial dry and arid section, we approached more swampy areas and the surroundings became unbelievably green and lush.
+Amboseli really offers feast for eyes during non-dry season.
 Green, green, green.
-Countless birds, buffaloes and elephants wallowing in the swamp, wilderbeasts, zebras and antelopes grazing in lush pastures….
-We took our time, enjoying animals and vistas.
+Countless birds, buffaloes, and elephants wallowing in the swamp, wildebeests, zebras and antelopes grazing in lush pastures… We took our time, enjoying animals and vistas.

-Next morning we pack our things and entered the park early in the morning.
+Next day we packed our things, and entered the park early in the morning.
 The plan was to spend whole morning inside the park and then leave toward Tsavo West national park.

 We covered quite a few loops in the central part of the park.
 We enjoyed the park tremendously.
 The plains are incredibly open, with endless views across the lakes and swamps.
 And surprisingly few vehicles.

-The funniest sighting that we had in the park was observing a Great White Pelican, struggling to store an enormous fish (probably a sheatfish) into its bill-pouch.
+The funniest sighting that we had in the park was, observing a Great White Pelican, struggling to store an enormous fish (probably a sheatfish) into its bill-pouch.
 It simply wouldn’t fit inside.
-He struggled with it quite some time until he finally succeeded storing it inside.
+He struggled with it quite some time until he finally succeeded in storing it inside.

-The only thing that was slightly inconvenient wast the fact that is was just a little tiny bit too wet.
-At one point we spotted a large flock of flamingos in the lake beyond the Observation Hill, however when we tried to get there, there road was flooded with suspiciously deep water.
-As there were no other vehicles seen around, we didn’t dare to wade over it and to reach Observation Hill from other direction would simply require too much time.
+The only thing that was slightly inconvenient, wast the fact that it was just a little tiny bit too wet.
+At one point we spotted a large flock of flamingos in the lake beyond the Observation Hill, however, when we tried to get there, the road was flooded with suspiciously deep water.
+As there were no other vehicles seen around, we didn’t dare to wade over it.
+And to reach Observation Hill from the other direction would simply require too much time.
 As we still had a longish drive to Tsavo West to do, we slowly turned back toward Kimana gate, taking few other loops along the way.
-Although our visit to Amboseli was a bit short (only one full day), it left us with really deep impression.
+Although our visit to Amboseli was a bit short (only one full day), it left us with a really deep impressions.
 I hope we will be back there some day.